Hari-2kd2/python-gmail-smtp/README.md

-Here’s the complete `README.md` for your project with the additional details included:
+Here is the updated `README.md` file with the necessary changes for setting up OAuth 2.0, including instructions for dealing with verification issues:

 ```markdown
 # Email Forwarding and Google Meet Scheduling Script